PeteMoles/K5PrivateConnectionApp/README.md

 # K5PrivateConnectionApp
-K5 Private Connection Service request application
+K5 Private Connection Request application.
+Download, unpack and install the application to request a K5 Private Connection.